phybroptyx/CDX-E/README.md

 **New in v2.0:** The structure generator now uses a **template-driven architecture**, separating topology definitions (stored in `exercise_template.json`) from generation logic.
 This makes creating new exercises faster and more maintainable.

+**New in v2.1:** The deployment engine now supports **hardware metadata storage** for computer objects, enabling asset tracking and inventory management without requiring schema modifications or Exchange extensionAttribute usage.

+---

+## 1.1.
+What's New in v2.1

+**Hardware Metadata Storage** (2025-11-28)

+The deployment engine now supports storing hardware attributes (manufacturer, model, service tag) for computer objects:

+- **Storage Method**: JSON-encoded data in AD "info" attribute
+- **Exchange-Safe**: No conflicts with Exchange extensionAttribute fields
+- **No Schema Changes**: Uses existing AD schema
+- **Optional**: Works with or without hardware data in computers.json
+- **Idempotent**: Safe to re-run; updates changed hardware info automatically

+> **Backward Compatibility:** The hardware info enhancement is **completely optional**.
+Existing computers.json files without hardware fields will continue to work perfectly.
+The deployment engine automatically detects and uses hardware data when present, and gracefully ignores it when absent.
+No changes to existing configurations are required.

+See Section 6.1 (computers.json format) for implementation details.

 ---

 ## 2. Folder Layout